projectshift/shift-media/README.md

   * The bucket returns a 404
   * A special bucket policy is applied to redirect 404s back to the app
   * The app parses the resize url and validates signature
-  * If valid, app creates downloads the original from the bucket and creates resize
+  * If valid, app downloads the original from the bucket and creates resize
   * The app puts resize back to the bucket and redirects back to original url requested
-  * On subsequent requests the resize is already in the bucket and will be served from there
+  * On subsequent requests the resize will already be in the bucket and will be served from there

 To configure this workflow you must enable static website hosting in bucket properties editor and apply the following routing rules: